GoogleCloudPlatform/k8s-config-connector/experiments/compositions/samples/AttachedAKS/aks-charlie.md

 ## Set up impersonation

-This step allows the GCP service created [here](setup-Azure-ASO.md#create-a-gcp-service-account) to impersonate the Azure managed identity.
+This step allows the [created GCP service](setup-Azure-ASO.md#create-a-gcp-service-account) to impersonate the Azure managed identity.

 In this example, we use the default GCP service account.